 Maryland utility companies are required to compensate solar producers at the retail rate for any solar-produced electricity uploaded to the grid through net metering.
 That means Maryland solar owners get a one-to-one exchange for the electricity they upload to and pull off the grid.

 If you have unused credits at the end of the year, the utility company will compensate you at the avoided cost rate.
-Note that this is less than the retail rate upon which the net metering credits are based on.
+Note that this is less than the retail rate on which the net metering credits are based on.

 New Jersey Net Metering Rules